eeeee-cmd/Toronto_Fire_System_Analysis/README.md

 ## Statement on LLM usage
+Portions of the code in the paper were assistance with ChatGPT-4o.
 Aspects of the code were written with the help of the auto-complete tool, Codriver.
 The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.

 ## Some checks